The case for range: Why 'polymathic' people are so valuable

 Our definition of smart is relative and based on personal preference.
 For example, if consumers consider app engineering a means for reducing their entropy and a person has achieved above-average app engineering mastery, then they will be considered smart by those consumers.
-If someone had developed app engineering mastery 20 years ago, before the common use of the smartphone, they would not have been considered smart by many people.
+If someone had developed app engineering mastery in the past, before the common use of the smartphone, they would not have been considered smart by many people.
 This is because the market did not yet value their mastery.

 We may not always consider certain disciplines as having “smart” providers.
 For example, athletes are not always considered smart.
 Following this “reducing entropy equivalence to smart” logic, the consumption of sports entertainment may not be considered necessary for reducing entropy.
 (Even though, professional sports athletes achieve well above-average mastery specific to sports entertainment.)

 So, this is a way to define “smart.”
 But what about different levels of smart?
-Would most people consider Nobel-winning scientists as smarter than those not receiving Nobels?
+Would most people consider Nobel-winning scientists smarter than those not receiving the Nobel?
 If you are considered smart by the mastery definition but have not received a Nobel, are you less smart?
-Then, what about polymaths.
+Then, what about polymaths?
 These are people that achieve deep mastery in multiple disciplines.
-Is a polymath without a Nobel less smart than a single subject Nobel winner?
-It does seem our society rewards “narrower and deeper” over “broader and shallower.” [ii]
+Is a polymath without a Nobel less smart than a single-subject Nobel winner?
+It does seem our society rewards “narrower and deeper” over “broader and shallower.” [iii]

-In the following section, we provide a framework describing comparative mastery, for both depth and breadth of knowledge.
+In this section, we provide a framework describing comparative mastery, for both depth and breadth of knowledge.
 I think of mastery depth and the number of people that reach this on a normal distribution for a single discipline.

 Those that reach Nobel-level mastery are very rare (in the 5th SD of the curve).
 Globally, there are about 5,000 people at Nobel-level mastery.
 These are people that have PhDs or related education and generally live at the frontier of knowledge for their discipline.
 Because of this, they tend to be very narrowly focused on their discipline.
 While not all will win a Nobel, they are still part of a very rare group.
 They probably rarely teach and dedicate most of their time to discipline research.